wenzx18/DQ-DETR/README.md

 ## News
+[2024/12/06] We released the organized datasets AI-TOD-V1 and AI-TOD-V2.

 [2024/7/1]: **DQ-DETR** has been accepted by **ECCV 2024**. 🔥🔥🔥

 [2024/5/3]: **DNTR** has been accepted by **TGRS 2024**. 🔥🔥🔥